 They may be tucked away in unexpected places, but Roman Road offers a range and quality of fitness classes that would rival Third Place or Barry’s Bootcamp.

-With your recommendations, we’ve rounded up reader’s favourites from outdoor boxing classes in Vicky Park to bouldering in Mile End.
-Or perhaps you fancy mother-and-baby yoga or even hula fitness?
-Weird, wacky and wonderful, the Roman Road seems to have it all.
+With your recommendations, we’ve rounded up reader’s favourites from outdoor boxing classes in Vicky Park, to bouldering in Mile End.
+Weird, wacky and wonderful, Roman Road seems to have it all.

 So, a little less conversation and a little more action, or climbing, jumping, stretching, squatting or dancing.